-When a victim does not wish to be identified to the police, SUDPS will create a record of the crime without conducting an investigation.
+an investigation, especially if the victim does not want to be identified (which means the name of the alleged perpetrator cannot be shared).
 A victim who wants a criminal investigation to be conducted is encouraged to notify local law enforcement in the jurisdiction where the crime occurred and file a police report.